 - Emergency Care: For life-threatening emergencies, in person care is irreplaceable.
 The immediacy and access to advanced medical equipment in a healthcare facility are critical.

-Amid the COVID-19 pandemic, a comprehensive study conducted by the Kaiser Permanente research division researchers provided valuable insights into the effectiveness of telemedicine vs. in person care.
-The study, reported in the Annals of Internal Medicine, analyzed treatment and follow-up appointments for 1.5 million patients from April to December 2021.
+A comprehensive study conducted by the Kaiser Permanente research division shows insights into the effectiveness of telemedicine vs. in person care.
+The study analyzed treatment and follow-up appointments for 1.5 million patients.

-Key findings in outcomes between telemedicine and in-person emerged, as follows.
+Key findings in outcomes between telemedicine and in-person showed the following.

 - Appointment Split: Primary care appointments were almost equally split between in person and virtual visits, indicating a growing acceptance of telemedicine in the healthcare ecosystem.

-- Follow-up Rates: Within seven days, follow-up visits were found in 1.3% of in-person appointments, 6.2% of video visits, and 7.6% of telephone visits.
-This suggests that patients are receptive to follow-up care through telemedicine platforms.
+- Follow-up Rates: Within seven days, follow-up visits happened in 1.3% of in-person appointments, 6.2% of video visits, and 7.6% of telephone visits.
+This suggests that patients are receptive to follow-up care through telemedicine.

 This second study compared patient experiences before and during the COVID-19 pandemic across telemedicine vs. in person visit types.
 The following key findings emerged related to patient experiences with telemedicine vs. in-person care.